Supports the sector in compiling simple and relevant information on water to provide a solid foundation for consistent water reporting.

 - Mining and metals operations depends on water.
-This dependence can negatively impact the availability of water resources to others, including local communities.
-ICMM members commit to implement water stewardship practices that provide for strong and transparent water governance, and effective and efficient water management.
+This dependence can negatively affect the availability of water resources to others, including local communities.
+ICMM members commit to implement water stewardship practices that support strong and transparent water governance, and effective and efficient water management.

 - Strong and transparent corporate water governance includes publicly reporting on water performance, material risks, opportunities, and management response using consistent industry metrics and recognised approaches.
 Transparent reporting is critical to supporting the information needs of governments, local communities and all actors involved in sustainable resource management.